szczyglis-dev/py-gpt/docs/source/plugins.rst

 After a completed conversation turn, the plugin can asynchronously update the active global/project compact memory with the configured model.
 The updater treats memory as a canonical compact state rather than an append-only log: related facts are merged contextually, duplicates are consolidated, newer information can supersede obsolete entries, and routine or transient details are discarded.
 Outside projects, the update prompt focuses on durable information about the user.
 Inside a project, it keeps project-oriented durable state.

 Conversation continuation notes are different: they belong only to the current conversation and are not automatically shared with other chats.
 When the experimental ``Advanced context handling`` feature is enabled, PyGPT core can update these notes automatically as older turns are checkpointed.
-Chat with Agents also uses them as the persistent continuation block for the main agent's rolling context.
-The core Chat with Agents context tools remain available in advanced-context mode even when the Memory plugin itself is disabled; enabling Memory exposes the same ``memory_ctx_*`` operations through the plugin's inline command set as well.
+Agents also uses them as the persistent continuation block for the main agent's rolling context.
+The core Agents context tools remain available in advanced-context mode even when the Memory plugin itself is disabled; enabling Memory exposes the same ``memory_ctx_*`` operations through the plugin's inline command set as well.

 **Options**